Do you want to get the best results from your 3D printer? Here are the best 3D printer slicer software tools – most of them are free.

 Suited for: 3D printing experts and pros.
-Newcomers will find this 3D slicer intimidating thanks to „feature overload“.
+Newcomers will find this 3D printer slicer software intimidating thanks to „feature overload“.

 Price: It‘s free.

 When should you buy / use it?
-If you are a 3D printing expert, looking for a workhorse that has some usability hiccups, this is the 3D slicer for you.
+If you are a 3D printing expert, looking for a workhorse that has some usability hiccups, this is the 3D printer slicer software for you.

-3D slicer Cura was developed, hosted and maintained by 3D printing company Ultimaker and it’s community.
-As the company has its roots in Open Source, Cura came out as a freebie – and it stayed that way ever since.
-Over the years, 3D slicer Cura even added profiles for competitor 3D printers.
+Cura was developed, hosted and maintained by 3D printing company Ultimaker and it’s community.
+As the company has its roots in Open Source, the 3D printer slicer software came out as a freebie – and it stayed that way ever since.
+Over the years, Cura even added profiles for competitor 3D printers.
 Many companies wouldn’t do that.

-It can be fed STL, 3MF and OBJ file formats – which the 3D slicer will also repair if needed.
+It can be fed STL, 3MF, and OBJ file formats – which the 3D printer slicer software will also repair if needed.
 It will show a toolpath, printing time and material estimates.